theyapps/TheaterProject/README.md

 TheaterProject
 ==============

-TheaterProject for Advanced Java course.
+This was the semester project in my Advanced Java course.